jdizon/dcos-vagrant-ansible/docs/deploy.md

 ## Medium Cluster

-A medium cluster supports the installation of a [minimally configured Cassandra](/examples/oinker#install-cassandra).
+A medium cluster supports the installation of some minimally configured scheduler services.

 Requires > 10GB free memory (using the example [VagrantConfig](/VagrantConfig.yaml.example)).